Bamboozle98/REU/README.md

                        pip install tensorflow==2.10

-You should now be all set to start coding within this enviorment and use python commands to refer tensorflow to your GPU as opposed to your CPU.
+You should now be all set to start coding within this enviroment and use python commands to refer tensorflow to your GPU as opposed to your CPU.
 You can check to see if tensorflow recognizes your GPU with the following python script:

                        print(tf.config.list_physical_devices('GPU'))